Nocturnal bottleneck

 Artist's impression of the Purbeck lagoon at dusk: Durlstotherium (right and center foreground) and Durlstodon (left foreground) ventured out at night to hunt insects.
-The theropod Nuthetes holding a captured Durlstotherium (centre middle distance).
+The theropod Nuthetes is holding a captured Durlstotherium (centre middle distance).

-The tapetum lucidum of a European badger reflects the photographer's flash, one of many nocturnal traits ubiquitous in mammals.
+The flash of a camera causes glare reflected by the tapetum lucidum within the eyes of a European badger.
+The tapetum is one of many traits adapted for nocturnal life that are commonly found in mammals.